-Information about critical judgments in applying accounting policies that have not the most significant effect on the amounts recognised in the consolidated financial statements.
+Information about critical judgments in applying the accounting policies that do not have the most significant effect on the amounts is recognized in the parent-company-only financial statements.

 Information about assumptions and estimation uncertainties does not have a significant risk of resulting in a material adjustment within the next financial year.